DataDog/Datadog-Labs-jp/terraform-101/Lab3-Synthetics/README.md

 4. Specify test frequency

 Add blocks according to the following table.

+*Note: "option_list" block should be under the "resource" block!"*

 |  項目  |  value  | 説明 |
 | ---- | ---- | --- |